Donald Abrams, MD

 Experience

 Dr. Donald Abrams provides integrative medicine consultations to people living with and beyond cancer at the Osher Center, with an emphasis on nutrition and cancer.
-In addition to his role at the Osher Center, he is also a general oncologist at Zuckerberg San Francisco General Hospital and Trauma Center.

 He was the president of the Society for Integrative Oncology in 2010 and has been a member of various education sub-committees of the American Society of Clinical Oncology.
 He was chief of the Hematology-Oncology Division at Zuckerberg San Francisco General from 2003-2017.
 He co-edited the Oxford University Press textbook “Integrative Oncology” with Andrew Weil, MD.
 He was also named a “Top Cancer Doctor” in Newsweek’s 2015 Special Health Issue on Curing Cancer, in the category of Medical Oncology (details).